 An addiction is a chronic disease of motivation, brain reward, memory, and the circuitry system.
 The clinical name for addiction is substance use disorder.
 Once an addiction is developed, cravings for the substance often become obsessive or compulsive, with the desire for the reward being much more intense than the concern of consequences.

-As a primary disease, there is no outside factor that can cause someone to develop this disease, meaning financial trouble or a bad home life can’t lead to addiction.
+As a primary disease, no outside factor can cause someone to develop this disease, meaning financial trouble or a bad home life can’t lead to addiction.
 Several factors can increase the risk and determine how likely someone will develop an addiction over time.
 However, the most common factor is genetics.

 Sugar Cravings and Addiction-The Brain Effects

 The mesolimbic pathway is a result of evolution.
 It’s a system in the brain that deciphers the natural rewards for us.
 A bundle of neurons, the ventral tegmental area, activates when we do something pleasurable.
 It signals portions of the brain called the nucleus accumbens using the neurotransmitter dopamine.

 Our motor movements, such as deciding whether or not to walk the dog, result from the connection between the nucleus accumbens and the prefrontal cortex.
 The prefrontal cortex also activates our hormones.
 Those hormones can tell your body, “Hey, walking the dog feels so refreshing.
 I’m going to remember that for future me.”

 The biggest reason that addiction and sugar go hand in hand is the same reason behind the similar effects on the brain.
 Both addictive substances, like drugs and alcohol, and sugar, create similar reactions in the brain of the person using them, and similar chemical reactions happen with the brain’s neurotransmitters.
 This is why many people with addictions of various types will also have sugar cravings and a higher-than-normal sugar intake.